johnyherangi/create-release-notes/README.md

 This action compiles the commits between the latest release tag and a head ref into release notes.
 For use with [actions/create-release](https://github.com/actions/create-release).

--   If no release tag exist, only the HEAD commit will be compiled.
+-   If no release tags exist, only the HEAD commit will be compiled.

 ## Inputs

 ### `head-ref`

 **Optional** Custom head ref.
-Default is the branch `HEAD`.
+Default is `HEAD`.

 ### `format`